bbatsov/solarized-emacs/README.md

 [font bottomline instead of the baseline](https://stackoverflow.com/questions/27631736/meaning-of-top-ascent-baseline-descent-bottom-and-leading-in-androids-font).

-Imho it enhances the general readability and also it fits well with the default `solarized-high-contrast-mode-line` setting which uses an slightly emphazised underline for the modeline to create one horizontal window border in the same manner as the vertical border.
+Imho it enhances the general readability and also it fits well with the default `solarized-high-contrast-mode-line` setting which uses a slightly emphasized underline for the modeline to create one horizontal window border in the same manner as the vertical border.